MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-data-prep.md

 # Data preparation

-Before you create your prediction model, you'll want to make sure your data is in Common Data Service, and that it's in the correct format.
+Before you create your binary classification model, you'll want to make sure your data is in Common Data Service, and that it's in the correct format.

 ## Create your custom entity